Cheong Fatt Tze Mansion

 The mansion was purchased from Cheong Fatt Tze's descendants in 1989 by a group of local Penang individuals to save the edifice from encroaching development and possible demolition.
 The property operates as an 18 Room Hotel-cum-museum as part of the adaptive reuse of an ongoing restoration project which has won awards from UNESCO.
-Tours are offered in English three times a day to central parts of the house.
+Tours are offered in English two times a day to central parts of the house.
 In 2016, a restaurant called 'Indigo' opened on the first floor of the mansion.
 The mansion has been featured in various films including the 1993 Oscar-winning French film Indochine starring Catherine Deneuve, The Red Kebaya, Road to Dawn, 3rd Generation and the critically acclaimed The Blue Mansion in 2009 by Singapore director Glen Goei of Forever Fever fame.
 The mansion has also been featured in programs broadcast on various international television channels (CNN, BCC, The History Channel, Discovery Travel & Living).
 Most recently the mansion served as one of the locations for the Hollywood blockbuster Crazy Rich Asians.

 The current Managing Director of the mansion is Shen Loh-Lim.
 Its Executive Chef is Jack Yeap.